aicenter/simod/README.md

 ### Map Generation
-Go to the `<AMODSIM DIR>/python/amodsim` and run the following command:
+Go to the `<SiMoD DIR>/python/SiMoD` and run the following command:

     python create_map_for_ap.py -lc=<path to custom_config.cfg>